Privacy: Techniques to improve privacy

 Similarly to actions which reduce privacy, there are multiple angles of privacy and multiple techniques to improve them to varying extents.
 When actions are done at an organizational level, they may be referred to as cybersecurity.

 Encryption

 Individuals can encrypt e-mails via enabling either two encryption protocols, S/MIME, which is built into companies like Apple or Outlook and thus most common, or PGP.
 The Signal messaging app, which encrypts messages so that only the recipient can read the message, is notable for being available on many mobile devices and implementing a form of perfect forward secrecy.
+Signal has received praise from whistleblower Edward Snowden.
+Encryption and other privacy-based security measures are also used in some cryptocurrencies such as Monero and ZCash.

 Anonymity

 Anonymizing proxies or anonymizing networks like I2P and Tor can be used to prevent Internet service providers (ISP) from knowing which sites one visits and with whom one communicates, by hiding IP addresses and location, but does not necessarily protect a user from third party data mining.
 Anonymizing proxies are built into a user's device, in comparison to a Virtual Private Network (VPN), where users must download software.
 Using a VPN hides all data and connections that are exchanged between servers and a user's computer, resulting in the online data of the user being unshared and secure, providing a barrier between the user and their ISP, and is especially important to use when a user is connected to public Wi-Fi.
 However, users should understand that all their data does flow through the VPN's servers rather than the ISP.
 Users should decide for themselves if they wish to use either an anonymizing proxy or a VPN.

 In a more non-technical sense, using incognito mode or private browsing mode will prevent a user's computer from saving history, Internet files, and cookies, but the ISP will still have access to the users' search history.
 Using anonymous search engines will not share a user's history, clicks, and will obstruct ad blockers.